 - Age is the most common cause, as fatty tissue is reduced in the foot, like it is around the rest of the body.

-- Collapsed long bones in the balls of the feet or prominent metatarsal head cause increase pressure on the ball of the foot, which can overtime wear out the fat pad protecting the area.
+- Collapsed long bones in the balls of the feet leading to increase pressure, wearing out the fat pad over time.

 - Wearing high heels, walking barefoot or in very thinned soled shoes may initiate or exacerbate the condition.

 - Extremely high arches are increase weight goes through the balls of the feet.